Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Applications of cor:ggpqwe

 It follows that any equation in $G$ has infinitely many solutions \IFF it has solutions with arbitrarily large exponent of periodicity with respect to the pair $(\pi,\nf)$.

 In general, the set of square roots $\sqrt[2]{g} = \set{h \in G_i}{h^2 = g}$ need not be finite for an element $g$ of a strongly polycyclic group.
-For example the \BSG $\BS(1,-1)$ is strongly polycyclic, as it is the semi-direct product $\Z \rtimes \Z$ where the outer copy of $\Z$ acts by negation, and does not have the \fsqrtp by \prref{thm:bsgfsq}.
-However, for an important class of strongly polycyclic groups, an even stronger property is known to hold: \begin{proposition} Let~$G$ be a finitely generated torsion-free nilpotent group.
-Then: \begin{bracketenumerate} \item The group $G$ is strongly polycyclic. \item The group $G$ has unique roots, meaning that $g^n = h^n$ for $g,h \in G$ and $n \neq 0$ implies $g = h$. \end{bracketenumerate} \end{proposition} \begin{proof} The first item follows from the center $Z(G)$ being a finitely generated \cite[1.2.16]{LennoxRobinson} torsion-free Abelian group (hence, strongly polycyclic), and the quotient $G / Z(G)$ being a finitely generated torsion-free \cite[2.3.9]{LennoxRobinson} nilpotent group of smaller nilpotency class.
+For example the \BSG $\BS(1,-1)$ is strongly polycyclic (it is the semi-direct product $\Z \rtimes \Z$ where the outer copy of $\Z$ acts by negation) and does not have the \fsqrtp by \prref{thm:bsgfsq}.
+However, for an important class of strongly polycyclic groups, an even stronger property is known to hold: \begin{prop} Let~$G$ be a finitely generated torsion-free nilpotent group.
+Then: \begin{enumerate} \item The group $G$ is strongly polycyclic. \item The group $G$ has unique roots, meaning that $g^n = h^n$ for $g,h \in G$ and $n \neq 0$ implies $g = h$. \end{enumerate} \end{prop} \begin{proof} The first item follows from the center $Z(G)$ being a finitely generated \cite[1.2.16]{LennoxRobinson} torsion-free Abelian group (hence, strongly polycyclic), and the quotient $G / Z(G)$ being a finitely generated torsion-free \cite[2.3.9]{LennoxRobinson} nilpotent group of smaller nilpotency class.